Reading time: 5 min.

 Yes.
 While a hair transplant is permanent in almost all cases, some people see some kind of hair loss even after their procedure.

 In the short-term, this is usually due to shock hair loss.
-Your scalp reacts to the trauma of surgery, usually within a month of the procedure, causing your transplanted hair to fall out.
-Despite the appearance of hair loss, most of the grafts will have been implanted safely — now you just need to wait for them to regrow.
+Your scalp reacts to the trauma of hair transplant surgery, usually within a month of the procedure, causing hair transplant shedding.
+Despite the appearance of hair loss, most of the hair grafts will have been implanted safely.
+You just now need to wait for them to regrow.

-But in rare cases, your hair transplant can fall out a year or more after your FUE or FUT procedure.
-So what causes longer term transplanted hair loss — and how can you tackle it?
+However, in rare cases, your new hair can fall out a year or more after your FUE or FUT hair transplant procedure.
+So what causes longer-term transplanted hair loss and how can you tackle it?

 Why is my hair falling out after my hair transplant?

-Firstly, it’s very uncommon for your hair transplant to fall out after a year.
-Most patients with high-quality hair transplants see excellent results within 12 months of surgery.
-Here’s a selection of Wimpole Clinic patients, and their 1 year post-procedure results:
+Firstly, it’s very uncommon for your transplanted hairs to fall out after a year.
+Most patients who have undergone a high-quality hair transplant operation see excellent results within 12 months of surgery.
+Here’s a selection of Wimpole Clinic patients, and their 1 year post-procedure hair transplant results:

 Hairline transplant before and 12 months after FUE.